 Taste Festivals Around The World

 From just one show in London, UK, fifteen years ago, Taste has rapidly grown to become part of the social season for foodies, restaurant-lovers, and chef groupies in 18 different cities around the globe.
 Wherever it is in the world, Taste represents foodie heaven: stunning food prepared by the city’s greatest restaurants, world famous chefs, superb drinks and outstanding entertainment, all set in stunning outdoor surroundings.
-“Taste Festivals could make a case for being the first organisations to introduce the concepts of pop ups and small plates” The Wall Street Journal
+“Taste Festivals could make a case for being the first organization to introduce the concepts of pop ups and small plates” The Wall Street Journal

 How to get there